JodyMurray/PetFriends/README.md

     | Sign Up | 53 | 100 | 83 | 100 |
     | Sign in | 53 | 100 | 83 | 100 |
     | Profile | 51 | 100 | 92 | 100 |

+### **Fixed bugs and solutions**

+- TokenTimestamp wasn't functioning as it should.
+    * Solution: A spelling error fix solved the issue.

+- Reply count unpon testing wasn't going up in count as a reply is added.
+    * Solution: The variable was wrongly named "replies_count", resolved once renamed "reply_count".

+- For smaller screen sizes, the navlink's text and icons stacked on top of each other.
+    * Solution: Reduce padding, size of font and reduce margin on the logo as it was pushing everything to the right.

+- An error logged to the console for the logo/favicon image.
+    * Solution: I had deleted the original favicon.io 16x16 images when I first opened the project, adding these back with. the new logo resolved this error.

+- Errors would show up in the console claiming that there were several icons with "class" instead of "className" obviously from copying and pasting from font awesome.
+    * Solution: Searching all icons in the sidebar on github, this was quicky resolved.

+- When the reply icon was clicked on, the page wasn't redirecting to the reply section on the post page.
+    * Solution: There was an unnecessary space in the link - {posts/$id}.

+## **Deployment**
+### **GitHub**